AdobeDocs/adobe-sign/overview/terminology.md

 **Widget**
 Widgets are hosted documents that can be signed by anyone who has access to them.
 They are ideal for signup sheets, waivers, or any document you need many people to access and sign online.
 See [Parental Consent](../scenarios/parental-consent.md) for an example.

-**Mega Signing**
+**Send in Bulk** (Formerly Mega Sign)
-The Mega Sign process allows you to send a document to hundreds of individuals at once.
+The Send in Bulk process allows you to send a document to hundreds of individuals at once.
 Each signer signs his/her own copy of the document and these individual agreements are returned to you.
 This process can be used to collect NDAs, HR documents, or permission slips.

 **Sender**
 The person that initiates the transaction of sending an agreement for signing or approval.